-The overdrive automatic transmission contains an electronically controlled 5th speed (Overdrive).
-The transmission will automatically shift from 4th gear to Overdrive if the following conditions are present:
+The overdrive automatic transmission contains an electronically controlled 5th gear (OVERDRIVE).
+The transmission will automatically shift from 4th gear to OVER-DRIVE if the following conditions are present:

-- the transmission selector is in D (Drive); - the engine coolant has reached normal operating temperature; - vehicle speed is above approximately 30 mph (48 km/h); - transmission has reached normal operating temperature.
+- the transmission selector is in DRIVE - the engine coolant has reached normal operating temperature - the vehicle speed is above approximately 30 mph (48 km/h) - the transmission has reached normal operating temperature

-NOTE: If the vehicle is started in extremely cold temperatures, the transmission may not shift into Overdrive and will automatically select the most desirable gear for operation at this temperature.
+NOTE: If the vehicle is started in extremely cold temperatures, the transmission may not shift into OVER-DRIVE and will automatically select the most desirable gear for operation at this temperature.
 Normal operation will resume when the transmission fluid temperature has risen to a suitable level.
-Refer also to the Note under torque converter clutch, later in this section.
+Refer also to the note under torque converter clutch later in this section.